Lindsey-Maag/Group_Project_Health/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Analysis
+## Analysis - DELETE ANYTHING WE DON'T ALREADY HAVE AN ANSWER TO AND INCLUDE SCREENSHOTS WITH THE ONES WE DO
 Questions answered as a result of this analysis:
-- DO WE WANT TO INCLUDE A QUESTION INVOLVING OBESITY RATES?
 - Is there a relationship between cancer incidence and mortality rate to income?
 - Does race affect cancer incidence and mortality rate?
   - Black individuals have a higher mortality rate than white individuals in comparison with incidence rate
   - Other three races have lower incidence and mortality rate than indivudlas whose race is Black or White
-  - Mortality to incidence ratio" 0.23
+  - Mortality to incidence ratio: 0.23
 - Do race and sex affect lung cancer incidence and mortality rate?
     - Female smokers have lower lung cancer death rate than men
 ![Lung Cancer Death Rate Male vs. Female](https://github.com/Lindsey-Maag/Group_Project_Health/blob/CB_1/Resources/Lung%20Cancer%20Death%20Rate%20Male%20vs.%20Female.PNG)